 Images and videos, called rich media as a whole, abound on the Internet.
 Many modern developer apps require that you manipulate and upload files to the server—a mundane, time-consuming, and error-prone chore.
-A saving grace is Cloudinary’s PHP SDK, with which you can easily upload PHP files fast.
+A saving grace is Cloudinary’s PHP SDK, with which you can easily and speedily upload multiple images and videos in PHP files.

-Cloudinary is a media-management service through which you can upload, manipulate, and manage rich-media files.
-For uploads from your app, whether desktop or mobile, Cloudinary offers an API, which you can integrate in your app.
+Cloudinary is a media-management service through which you can file upload, transform, and manage rich media.
+For uploads from your app, whether desktop or mobile, Cloudinary offers an API, which you can integrate with your app.
 This post steps you through the process of uploading PHP files.

 To get started, follow the steps below.

 Fetch the library with Composer.
-Alternatively, go to Cloudinary’s PHP repository on GitHub, copy all the required files and paste them in your app, and then reference them in the script with which to perform the upload, as follows:
+Alternatively, go to Cloudinary’s PHP repository on GitHub, copy all the required files and paste them in your app.
+Afterwards, then reference them in the script with which to perform the upload, as follows:

 // importing the necessary Cloudinary files require 'Cloudinary.php'; require 'Uploader.php'; require 'Helpers.php'; require 'Api.php'; .....